-- i. update IEEs/EMPs during detailed design stage and prepare new IEEs/EMPs in accordance with the EARF; - ii. conduct environmental compliance audit of existing facilities as per Item F, Appendix 6 of ADB SPS, 2009; - iii. include IEEs/EMPs in bidding documents and civil works contracts; - iv. comply with all government rules and regulations; - v. take necessary action for obtaining rights of way; - vi. oversee implementation of EMPs including environmental monitoring by contractors; - vii. take corrective actions when necessary to ensure no environmental impacts; - viii. submit monthly environmental monitoring reports to PMO, - ix. conduct continuous public consultation and awareness; - x. address any grievances brought about through the Grievance Redress Mechanism in a timely manner as per the IEEs; and - xi. organize an induction course for the training of contractors preparing them on EMP implementation, environmental monitoring requirements related to mitigation measures; and taking immediate actions to remedy unexpected adverse impacts or ineffective mitigation measures found during the course of implementation.

-103. Project Management, Design and Supervision Consultants (MDSC).
+- (i) update IEEs/EMPs during detailed design stage and prepare new IEEs/EMPs in accordance with the EARF; - (ii) conduct environmental compliance audit of existing facilities as per Item F, Appendix 6 of ADB SPS, 2009; - (iii) include IEEs/EMPs in bidding documents and civil works contracts; - (iv) comply with all government rules and regulations; - (v) take necessary action for obtaining rights of way; - (vi) oversee implementation of EMPs including environmental monitoring by contractors; - (vii) take corrective actions when necessary to ensure no environmental impacts; - (viii) submit monthly environmental monitoring reports to PMO, - (ix) conduct continuous public consultation and awareness; - (x) address any grievances brought about through the Grievance Redress Mechanism in a timely manner as per the IEEs; and - (xi) organize an induction course for the training of contractors preparing them on EMP implementation, environmental monitoring requirements related to mitigation measures; and taking immediate actions to remedy unexpected adverse impacts or ineffective mitigation measures found during the course of implementation. - 110.
+Project Management, Design and Supervision Consultants (MDSC).
 MDSC will be engaged to work closely with and advise the PMO, to be involved in project supervision including monitoring during construction phase.
 The MDSC will have one national environmental specialist and three regional environmental specialist as well as one national resettlement specialist and three regional resettlement specialist.
-The MDSC national environmental specialist will, but not limited to:

-- i. work under the general supervision of the team leader and the deputy team leader; - ii. review the environmental guidelines and requirement of the government of Bangladesh and ADB SPS, 2009, environmental subproject selection guidelines and EARF; - iii.
-Guide the implementation of future subprojects; - iv. provide technical support to the PMO and PIUs including review and update of EARF and guidelines for specific type of subprojects and assist in preparing terms of reference for environmental assessment; - v. assist and guide the MDSC regional environmental specialists to provide support to environmental management functions including updating subproject IEEs in respect to EMP; - vi. assist in preparing IEEs and in monitoring impact and mitigation measures associated with subprojects; - vii. assist PIUs and MDSC regional environmental specialists working in the steps for preparing the EIA/IEE, capacity building and training, preparation of guidelines and procedure and subproject specific guidance; - viii. provide support and guidance to PIUs in undertaking environmental monitoring - ix. support PMU in submitting semi-annual environmental monitoring reports to ADB;
+The MDSC national environmental specialist will, but not limited to: - (i) work under the general supervision of the team leader and the deputy team leader; - (ii) review the environmental guidelines and requirement of the government of Bangladesh and ADB SPS, 2009, environmental subproject selection guidelines and EARF: - (iii) Guide the implementation of future subprojects; - (iv) provide technical support to the PMO and PIUs including review and update of EARF and guidelines for specific type of subprojects and assist in preparing terms of reference for environmental assessment: - (v) assist and guide the MDSC regional environmental specialists to provide support to environmental management functions including updating subproject IEEs in respect to EMP; - (vi) assist in preparing IEEs and in monitoring impact and mitigation measures associated with subprojects; - (vii) assist PIUs and MDSC regional environmental specialists working in the steps for preparing the EIA/IEE, capacity building and training, preparation of guidelines and procedure and subproject specific guidance;

-12 It is recommended that existing pourashava health officer or executive engineer will also work as safeguard officer in addition to his/her regular responsibilities within the pourashava.
+11 It is recommended that existing pourashava health officer or executive engineer will also work as safeguard officer in addition to his/her regular responsibilities within the pourashava.